• WordPress Theme -

 Once you are done, apply your new theme to your entire blog -

-2. Select the new theme you just created from a drop-down menu.
+- Select the new skin you just created from the Default Skin drop-down menu.

-3. Click on the Save Options button at the bottom of the screen.
+- Click on the Save Settings button at the bottom of the screen.

 You are all done.
-Enjoy your new image-based web theme and I am sure your readers will enjoy it as well.
+Enjoy your new image-based WordPress theme!

 If you encounter any errors or have any suggestions, please let me know by leaving a comment below.